Here's How Much You Would Have Made Owning Nutanix Stock In The Last 5 Years - Nutanix (NASDAQ:NTNX)

-Nutanix NTNX has outperformed the market over the past 5 years by 12.99% on an annualized basis producing an average annual return of 28.19%.
-Currently, Nutanix has a market capitalization of $20.21 billion.
+Nutanix (NASDAQ: NTNX) has outperformed the market over the past 5 years by 13.59% on an annualized basis producing an average annual return of 28.35%.
+Currently, Nutanix has a market capitalization of $20.82 billion.

 Nutanix's Performance Over Last 5 Years